 What are the Implications?

 1. A typical car hauler deck is wide enough for most vehicles to fit between the trailer wheels.
-That means most decks don’t need to extend wider than the main frame beams.
+That means most decks do not need to extend wider than the main frame beams.
+Within the legal limits, that means a 6′ 10″ wide main deck.
 However, with low vehicles, fixed fenders can cause door opening issues.
-So, that’s why removable fenders are popular.
+So, that is a good reason for removable fenders.

 2. For wide vehicles, driving over the fenders offers simplicity.
 You just drive on, and over the fenders, which is great for higher clearance vehicles.
 While that is fun to consider, it really means if the vehicle are wide enough to hit both fenders, they probably need more deck.
 So, for Drive-Over fenders, the fore and aft deck should be wider than just the area between the main rails.

-3. Interestingly, all the above apply to both Fixed Deck trailers and to the Tilt Top Decks.
+3. Interestingly, the above items apply to both Fixed Deck trailers and to the Tilt Top Decks.

 4. Ramps are frequently part of the Fixed Deck system for loading.
 On the other hand, with Tilt Deck trailers ramps are usually not needed.

 5. Structure required for Tilt Decks is quite a bit more involved than for a Fixed Deck.
-That means a Fixed Deck trailer can weigh less for the same capacity.
+That means a Fixed Deck trailer can weigh less for the same total trailer capacity.

 Trailer Size